linus-amg/pokedex-challenge/README.md

 ```

 #### 5. You are done with the setup and can start using the application.
-Visit http://localhost:8081 in your browser to open up the application.
+Visit http://localhost:8081 in your browser to open up the application if it did not open up automatically for you.

 You can find more information about the Database, API and UI decisions in their respective .md files in the /thoughts_and_decisions/ folder.